 A New Employer May Choose Not to Hire You

-Under California’s Fair Chance Act, employers can no longer ask about your criminal record during the application process.
+A charge of wet reckless will affect your background check for the worse, but under California’s Fair Chance Act, employers can no longer ask about your criminal record during the application process.

 Instead, employers may inquire about criminal convictions only upon issuing you a conditional offer for employment.
 They can do so by asking you directly or running a criminal background check, though they require your permission.
-Employers cannot use any crimes expunged from your record against you in the hiring process.

 Under this new law, the employer can rescind the job offer if they discover the wet reckless conviction.
 They must give you an explanation in writing for their decision and allow you to respond.
 So, a wet reckless does affect employment in some cases.